tapis-project/documentation/source/specialized-services/etl/user-guide/section2-createetlpipeline.rst

     When configuring your Local Inbox, consider that your ETL Jobs should run on a system that has a shared file system with the Local Inbox.
     The data path in the Local Inboxes Data Configuration should be accessible to the first ETL Job.

-Notice that this ETL System definition has an addition configuration property, ``control``.
+Notice that this ETL System Configuration has an addition property, ``control``.
 This is simply a place that Tapis ETL will write accounting files to ensure the pipeline runs as expected.
 It is recommended that you use the same system as in Local Inbox's Manifest Configuration, however any system to which Tapis ETL can write files to would work.